-\Students entering the program with fewer than 90 semester hours may earn academic credit through the prior learning portfolio process.
+Students with fewer than 90 semester hours of applicable college course work may earn academic credit through the prior learning portfolio process.
 Credit may be awarded for college-level learning through personal growth and professional development or by writing life-learning essays.
-A maximum of 28 semester hours is allowed.
+A maximum of 28 semester hours is allowed toward graduation requirements.